Vani0503/AI-Learning-Agent/README.md

 PD-009 — Always parse LLM output before passing between agents LLMs sometimes wrap JSON in markdown code blocks.
 Always add a parsing/cleaning step between agent handoffs.
 Never assume the output is clean.
 This prevents cascading failures downstream.

+PD-010 — GPT-4o autonomously decided tool call strategy
+Without being told which tools to call in which order, GPT-4o parallelized its search — calling arXiv and HackerNews simultaneously for both primary topics, then fetching RSS feeds.
+This is emergent agent behavior.
+The PM's job is to design the tools well enough that the model can reason about when to use them.